 Check your insurance policy to see what benefits you may qualify for if you are considering a panniculectomy.

-A panniculectomy is done on an inpatient basis.
+A panniculectomy is done on an inpatient basis for some patients.
 The surgery takes three to five hours—or longer if combined with other procedures such as hernia repair.
 The incision runs horizontally from hip to hip, curving downward in the middle.

 Although everyone heals at a different rate, you can expect that your recovery will follow this general time line: